Skip to main content

 To use OpenAIEmbeddings with Azure OpenAI, set the base_url to your Azure endpoint with /openai/v1/ appended:

-Using Azure OpenAI with Microsoft Entra ID
+Using Azure OpenAI with Microsoft entra ID

 The v1 API adds native support for Microsoft Entra ID authentication with automatic token refresh.
 Pass a token provider callable to the api_key parameter: